-Curators will walk patrons through an unbelievable collection of 25 historical bikes from the National Cycle Museum, highlighting along the way the most important innovations from the bicycle’s 200-year history.
-A selection of the bikes that will be featured are the 1819 Hobby Horse, the 1880s Swift Safety Bicycle and the 1896 Beard Safety Bicycle, all of which played a major role in the development of today’s bicycle.
+Curators will walk patrons through an unbelievable collection of over 30 historical bicycles from the National Cycle Museum, highlighting along the way the most important innovations from the bicycle’s 200-year history.
+Among the bikes that will be featured are the earliest Boneshakers, Hobby Horses and High-Wheelers dating back to the mid-19th century, all of which played a major role in the development of today’s bicycle.
 There will also be opportunities to see some of the most historically important bicycles from the 20th and 21st century, when competitive cycling blossomed into one of the best-love sports in the world.

 The World Cycling Revival Festival are delighted to announce that we will be teaming up with some of the world’s finest photography houses to bring our patrons a stunning gallery of classic photography that tells the story of the bicycle and its role in society.
 To celebrate 200 years of the bicycle, we can think of no better way than to display some of the most captivating photographs from cycling’s golden age.